numbbo/coco/docs/coco-doc/source/index.rst

 optimization algorithm accordingly) and that we are likely to face each of them with similar probability.
 We do not aggregate over dimension, because dimension can and should be used for algorithm selection.

+..
+Anne: "problems of interested" -> "problems of interest" ?